korteke/shibboleth-vagrant/README.md

 * johnd / Password1
 * janed / Password1

-Google Authenticator flow can be tested with URL: https://vagrant.local/Shibboleth.sso/totp
+Google Authenticator flow can be tested with URL: https://vagrant.local/Shibboleth.sso/totp  or https://vagrant.local/Shibboleth.sso/totp?target=/secure
+Latter URL will redirect you to the so simple PHP-site where you can see your attributes & headers.

-Google Authenticator seed = G24YUKCHHXRDWCPR
+Google Authenticator seed  for "johnd" = G24YUKCHHXRDWCPR
 QR-code:
 ![alt text](https://kvak.net/totp_code_qr.png "Logo Title Text 1")

 After authentication you will be redirected back to https://vagrant.local/secure/.
-There is asimple PHP site which will show your environment variables and http headers.
+There is a simple PHP site which will show your environment variables and http headers.

 # Manage
 You can use phpLdapAdmin application to manage users that are allowed to authenticate.
 It can be found https://vagrant.local/ldapadmin.
 Authenticate with user: "cn=manager,dc=vagrant,dc=local" password: "Password1"